shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

       {% include "./text-snippets/warn_latest_auth_core_sdk_version.md" %}

-!!! caution "White labeled Auth SDK usage"
+!!! caution "Auth-Core SDK usage"

       The {{config.extra.arcana.auth_core_sdk_name}} is meant for white labeled Auth usage.
 Developers get a stripped-down version of the {{config.extra.arcana.product_name}} product.
 It **does not provide any built-in {{config.extra.arcana.product_name}} login UI**.
 There is **no {{config.extra.arcana.wallet_name}} functionality for Web3 operations**.